How to Live a Purposeful Life

 4. Create Non-Negotiables

-Purposeful living requires non-negotiables — things you protect regardless of circumstances.
+Purposeful living requires protected things — commitments you defend regardless of circumstances.
+Examples:

-- I will spend the first 30 minutes of each day in prayer and Scripture.
+- The first 30 minutes of each day in prayer and Scripture.

-- I will have dinner with my family at least five nights a week.
+- Dinner with the family at least five nights a week.

 What are yours?
 Decide.
 Then defend them.